camtrees/camtrees.github.io/info-for-cam-volunteers/index.md

 # {{ page.title }}

-This directory will hold web pages mostly of interest to CAM Volunteers.
+This directory holds web pages mostly of interest to CAM Volunteers.
-The current pages are:

-- Epicollect for Users
+- Epicollect5 for Users
-	- Right now this is just a skeleton document.
-	- Sometime soon we will add everything a Volunteer would need to know to use the EpiCollect phone app to collect chestnut tree data.
+	- Everything a Volunteer need to know to start using the EpiCollect5 phone app to collect chestnut tree data.

 - SQL for Users
 	- Details about where the EpiCollect data goes
 	- And how a volunteer can get access to the data
+	- Right now, the page is just a skeleton waiting for real content to be added at a later time.